BLOG

 Where to start with two bank accounts?

-Every week set aside in the new bank account as much money as you need in order to make tax payments.
-It’s simple – VAT is at 20% and Corporation Tax is between 19% – 25%, so if you put aside 40% of all the money that comes in from customers during the week then you will always have enough money to pay these taxes when they fall due.
+It’s simple – VAT is at 20% and Corporation Tax is between 19% – 25%, so if you put aside 40% of all the money that comes in from customers during the week then you’ll always have enough money to pay these taxes when they fall due.

 Of course, you reclaim VAT on purchases and you pay Corporation Tax on profits, not on sales, so maybe 40% is a little high.